 Heddal Stave Church is the largest of Norway's 28 preserved stave churches.
 It is a magnificent church with three towers, 64 roof surfaces and an external gallery circling the building.
+The Church is still functioning and during the summer it is used for weddings, confirmations and services.

 There is a cafeteria in the neighbouring building, the Parish Barn, with exhibitions, toilet and nappy changing facilities, and a "quiet room" for those who want to withdraw for prayer and reflection.